molcretb/smFRET_corr_analysis/README.md

 It contains the full instructions on how to conduct the analysis step by step.

+### Content of the GitHub repository
+This repository contains the following resources:
+* correlation_module.py: Python functions to calculate the correlations and primed-correlations functions used in the analysis.
+It corresponds to the section "SII.
+PSEUDOCODE, A.Correlation Module" of the Supplementary Information associated with the original study.
+* inversion_module.py: Python functions used to retrieve the FRET states space from the computed primed-correlation functions.
+It corresponds to the section "SII.
+PSEUDOCODE, B.Inversion Module" of the Supplementary Information associated with the original study.
+* pipeline_Dhar_Berg_smFRET_correlation_framework.ipynb: Jupyter notebook used to run the analysis pipeline from the extraction of the smFRET traces from the input dataset to the recovering of the states space.
+This Jupyter Notebook can either be run locally or on Google Colab.
+* selection_data_traces.csv: list of the smFRET data files used as input dataset.
+Each row corresponds to the path of one of the data files.

 ## License
 The codes associated with this repository are licensed under the MIT license.
 The original dataset from the smFRET tools benchmark study is licenced under the CC-BY-4.0 license